iakraptis/GenImageClass/README.md

 # GenImageClass
-This project is all about to train a classifier in order to distinguish if an image is real or fake.
-We use **Image -> Caption -> Image** and then we use this dataset in order to train various classifiers to distinguish the fake ones!
+This project aim is to train classifier in order to distinguish if an image is real or ai generated.
+We use an **Image -> Caption -> Image** proccess and then we use this dataset in order to train various classifiers to distinguish the fake ones!

 ## TODO List:
-- [ ] Add requirements txt or a yaml for conda
+- [ ] Investigate more suitable models
 - [ ] Add Vscode for standarization (formaters)?
-- [ ] Discussion about the Dataset Structure

 # Preprocess.py

-This script iterates over a dataset, and standarizes every image to be 1024*1024
+This script iterates over a dataset an image dataset and standarizes every image to be 1024*1024.
+It achieves this by either upscaling an image or cropping it.

 # Florence.py
-The florence script is used to parse Actual Images ang generate captions for each one in order to be used later on the reverse process.
+The florence script is used to parse Actual Images ang generate captions for each one in order to be used later on the image creation process.

 # Stable Diffusion.py
-The script uses a quantized Stable Diffusion 3.5 model in order to generate "fake" images from the captions similar to the actual ones.
+These scripts use Stable Diffusion 3.5, Stable Diffusion 1.5 and Sana 1.5 in order to generate "fake" images from the captions similar to the actual ones.

 ## Examples
 ![App Screenshot](./asset/Figure_1.png)